A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: The growth from seeds to supermassive black holes

 \section{The growth from seeds to supermassive black holes}

 During the formation of a BH seed, gas can be temporarily expelled from the host SGC by the radiation and potentially also the SN explosion from Pop-III stars.
 This loss of gas fuel may lead to a quiescent phase in the star formation and AGN activity.
-Such a phase is expected to be transient, since rapid replenishment of gas is expected as a combined consequence of fast halo assembly ($\gamma_{\rm v} \gtrsim 1$, see Fig.~\ref{fig:m-v-cool-fit}) at the typical redshift of seed breeding ($z \gtrsim 10$) and efficient atomic cooling in mini-halos.
-The subsequent evolution of the BH seed is thus expected to follow the two-phase scenario as detailed in \citetalias{moTwophaseModelGalaxy2024} (see their fig.~7 for the growth paths of individual BHs).
-The critical condition for the growth of a BH is to break the barrier of angular momentum (denoted by $J$, or by $j$ for the specific value per unit mass) so that gas with low $j$ can reach the zone of influence of the BH within which the gravity is dominated by the BH.
-Such a condition is naturally achieved in an SGC owing to the early fragmentation that leads to the ballistic motion of sub-clouds \citep[see also][]{hobbsFeedingSupermassiveBlack2011,gaspariChaoticColdAccretion2015}.
+Such a phase is expected to be transient, since rapid replenishment of gas is expected as a combined consequence of rapid halo assembly ($\gamma_{\rm v} \gtrsim 1$, see Fig.~\ref{fig:m-v-cool-fit}) at the typical redshift of seed breeding ($z \gtrsim 10$) and efficient atomic cooling in mini-halos.